Oviraptorosauria: Description

-Oviraptorosaurians have shortened rostrums, massive, beaklike mandibles, and long parietal bones.
+Oviraptorosaurs have shortened rostrums, massive, beaklike mandibles, and long parietal bones.
 With the exception of the 8-meter long Gigantoraptor, they are generally medium-sized and rarely exceeded 2 meters in length.
 The most primitive members have four pairs of teeth in the premaxillae, such as in Caudipteryx and in Incisivosaurus they are enlarged and form bizarrely prominent bucktoothed incisors.
 The more advanced members have no teeth in the jaws.

 Pneumatization is extensive in the skulls and vertebrae of the more advanced members.
-Oviraptorosauria have thick, U-shaped furculae and a large sternal plates that are wider (together) than they are long, unlike in birds and dromaeosaurs.
+Oviraptorosaurs have thick, U-shaped furculae and a large sternal plates that are wider (together) than they are long, unlike in birds and dromaeosaurs.
 The arms are around half the length of the legs and over half the length of the presacral vertebral column.
 The hands are long, and tridactyl, with a reduced third finger in Caudipteryx and Ajancingenia.
 There are between 5 and 8 sacral vertebrae.
 The pubis is vertical or subvertical, with a concave anterior edge.
 The tibia is 15%-25% longer than the femur.
 The tail is short, with the number of vertebrae reduced to 24 or so, and proximally very thick, with broad transverse processes.
 The ischium retains the primitive character of a prominent, triangular obturator process and lack the proximodorsal process that is found in birds.
-In advanced oviraptorosaurians, the ischium is curved posteriorly.
+In advanced oviraptorosaurs, the ischium is curved posteriorly.
 The pectoral girdle is also primitive; the scapula is a broad blade that is distally expanded, it lies on the lateral aspect of the thorax at an angle to the vertebral column, and the coracoid has the primitive coelurosaur shape with a proximal supracoracoidal nerve foramen and a moderate biceps tubercle.

-Oviraptorosaurians are different from most other maniraptorans in the form of their skulls.
+Oviraptorosaurs are different from most other maniraptorans in the form of their skulls.
 They have shortened snouts, beak-like jaws with few or no teeth, and a large opening in the lower jaw bone.
 Some have bony crests atop the skull.
 The most primitive members have a few teeth in the front of the mouth; in Incisivosaurus, they are enlarged and form bizarrely prominent "bucktoothed" incisors.
 The arms and hands are generally long (though very reduced in some advanced species) and the shoulder girdle is large and massive, with flexed coracoid bones and prominent attachments for strong arm muscles.

 Their tails are very short compared to other maniraptorans.
 In Nomingia and Similicaudipteryx, the tail ends in four fused vertebrae which Osmólska, He, and others have referred to as a "pygostyle", but which Witmer found was anatomically different and evolved separately from the pygostyle of birds (a bone which serves as the attachment point for a fan of tail feathers).